deltachat/securejoin/uxscenarios/resetup.md

   **create a *hidden* 1:1 chat for Bob with the member and post a "e2ee-activation" message.**
+  This does not make the chat visible in the chatlist at all but when the chat later breaks, there will be day markers providing additional clues when guaranteed e2ee was introduced and when it degraded, now showing the e2ee-broken message.

 ## missed member-added messages, group membership consistency